igrishaev/deed/readme.md

 ## Handling Defrecords

 By default, records defined with the `defrecord` macro are read as Clojure maps.
-This because they're created at runtime and thus are not known to Deed.
+This is because they're created at runtime and thus are not known to Deed.
 To preserve the origin type, either you extend a record with the `IEncode` protocol and extend the `-decode` multimethod as described above.
 Another way is to use the `handle-record` macro that does the same.
-It accepts just two arguments: a unique OID and the type of a record:
+It accepts just two
+arguments: a unique OID and the type of a record:

 ~~~clojure
 (defrecord Bar [x y])